antononcube/Raku-Graph/README-work.md

 say 'find-shortest-path : ', $graph.find-shortest-path('1', '4');
 ```

-Here we find all paths between "1" and "4", (and sort them by length and vertex names.):
+Here we find all paths between "1" and "4", (and sort them by length and vertex names):

 ```perl6
 say 'find-path : ' , $graph.find-path('1', '4', count => Inf).sort({ $_.elems ~ ' ' ~ $_.join(' ') });